isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 The app works best on phones with Android version 5.1 and above, as well as phones with iOS version 10 and above.
 More information on the app can be found [here](https://www.tracetogether.gov.sg/).

+<div id="Q23"></div>

 #### 23. What is SafeEntry?

 SafeEntry is a national digital check-in system that logs the NRIC/FIN and mobile numbers of individuals visiting hotspots, workplaces of essential services, as well as selected public venues to prevent and control the transmission of COVID-19 through activities such as contact tracing and identification of COVID-19 clusters.

+An existing check-in method is via scanning of a QR code at the venue with a camera phone or a QR scanner app.
+Hence, you are encouraged to purchase a Singapore local data SIM card, or connect your mobile phone to a Singapore local Wi-Fi network to access the form for this mode of check-in.

+Alternatively, some venues allow you to complete SafeEntry by presenting your passport as identification.
+Establishments will assist visitors with manual SafeEntry check-in.

 More information on the system can be found [here](https://www.safeentry.gov.sg/).